picodata/picodata/docs/decisions/README.md

 - [Rust RFC - Lifetime Ellision](https://github.com/rust-lang/rfcs/blob/master/text/0141-lifetime-elision.md)
 - [TiKV - Use Joint Consensus](https://github.com/tikv/rfcs/blob/master/text/0054-joint-consensus.md)

+Both Russian and English languages are allowed for ADRs.

 Open a merge request to this repository and start the ADR discussion in the comments.
 The suggested prefix for the commit and MR name is `adr:`.

 ### Google Docs